-- (a) If the employee has given a period of leave notice to start SPL on a set date in the eight weeks following the EWC, but their child is born early, they can move the SPL start date forward by the same number of days, provided they notify the Trust in writing of the change as soon as they can.
-(If the employee's period of leave notice already contained a start date which was a set number of days after birth, rather than a set date, then no notice of change is necessary.) - (b) If the employee's child is born more than eight weeks early and they want to take SPL in the eight weeks following birth, they should submit an opt-in notice and their period of leave notice as soon as they can.
+- 13.1 Where the child is born early (before the beginning of the EWC), an employee may be able to start SPL in the eight weeks following birth even though they cannot give eight weeks notice.
+The following rules apply: - a) If the employee has given a period of leave notice to start SPL on a set date in the eight weeks following the EWC, but their child is born early, they can move the SPL start date forward by the same number of days, provided they notify the Trust in writing of the change as soon as they can.
+(If the employee's period of leave notice already contained a start date which was a set number of days after birth, rather than a set date, then no notice of change is necessary). - b) If the employee's child is born more than eight weeks early and they want to take SPL in the eight weeks following birth, they should submit an optin notice and their period of leave notice as soon as they can.

-13. Shared Parental Pay
+14 Shared Parental Pay

-- 13.1 An employee may be able to claim Statutory Shared Parental Pay (ShPP) of up to 39 weeks (less any weeks of SMP/SAP or MA claimed by them or their partner) if they have at least 26 weeks' continuous employment with us at the end of the Qualifying Week and their average earnings are not less than the lower earnings limit set by the government each tax year.
-ShPP is paid by employers at a rate set by the government each year. - 13.2 The employee is required to tell the Trust in either their period of leave notice or in writing at least eight weeks before they want ShPP to start, whether they intend to claim ShPP during their leave (and if applicable, for what period).
+- 14.1 An employee may be able to claim Statutory Shared Parental Pay (ShPP) of up to 39 weeks (less any weeks of SMP/SAP or MA claimed by them or their partner) if they have at least 26 weeks' continuous employment with us at the end of the Qualifying Week and their average earnings are not less than the lower earnings limit set by the government each tax year.
+ShPP is paid by employers at a rate set by the government each year. - 14.2 The employee is required to tell the Trust in their period of leave notice whether they intend to claim ShPP during their leave (and if applicable, for what period).
+If it is not in the employee's period of leave notice, the employee can tell the Trust in writing at least eight weeks before they want ShPP to start.

-14. Other Terms During Shared Parental Leave
+15 Other Terms During Shared Parental Leave

-- 14.1 All the terms and conditions of an employee's contract of employment remain in force during SPL, except for the terms relating to pay. - 14.2 Annual leave entitlement will continue to accrue at the rate provided under the employee's contract.
-If the holiday year is due to end during their SPL, the employee should ensure that they have used the full year's entitlement before starting their SPL. - 14.3 If an employee is a member of the pension scheme, the Trust will make employer pension contributions during any period of paid SPL, based on their normal salary, in accordance with the pension scheme rules.
-Any employee contributions made will be based on the amount of any shared parental pay they are receiving, unless in respect of teaching staff they apply to the Teachers Pension Scheme on the relevant form, and in respect of members of the Local Government Pension Scheme they contact the Trust's Payroll/Finance Assistant and/or Lincolnshire Local Government Pension Scheme, to inform them that they wish to make up any shortfall.
+- 15.1 All the terms and conditions of an employee's contract of employment remain in force during SPL, except for the terms relating to pay. - 15.2 Where applicable, annual leave entitlement will continue to accrue at the rate provided under the employee's contract.
+If the holiday year is due to end during their SPL, the employee should ensure that they have used the full year's entitlement before starting their SPL. - 15.3 If an employee is a member of the pension scheme, the Trust will make employer pension contributions during any period of paid SPL, based on their normal salary, in accordance with the pension scheme rules.
+Any employee contributions made will be based on the amount of any shared parental pay they are receiving, except in respect of teaching staff who should apply to the Teachers Pension Scheme on the relevant form, and in respect of members of the Local Government Pension Scheme who should contact the Trust's Payroll/Finance Assistant and/or Lincolnshire Local Government Pension Scheme, to inform them that they wish to make up any shortfall.

-15. Keeping in Touch
+16 Keeping in Touch